Amorphyx/3D_GDS2Converter/README.md

 ## Requirements
-3D_GDS2Converter was built on FreeCAD 0.19+; however, it should work with FreeCAD 0.18+ as well.
+3D_GDS2Converter was built on FreeCAD 0.19+.
 Additionally 2 input files are required - a GDS2 text file (*.txt) and a XSection script (*.xs).
 A layer properties file is optional, but can define colors for layers (otherwise colors are automatically assigned).

 ## Setup and Usage Instructions